 A series of experiments to monitor the aging performance of Viton[®] GLT and GLT-S O-rings used in the Model 9975 shipping package has been ongoing since 2004 at the Savannah River National Laboratory.
 One approach has been to periodically evaluate the leak performance of O-rings being aged in mock-up 9975 Primary Containment Vessels (PCVs) at elevated temperature.
-Other methods such as compression-stress relaxation (CSR) tests and field surveillance are also on-going to evaluate O-ring behavior.
+Other methods such as compression stress-relaxation (CSR) tests and field surveillance are also ongoing to evaluate O-ring behavior.
 Seventy tests using PCV mock-ups with GLT O-rings were assembled and heated to temperatures ranging from 200 to 450 °F. They were leak-tested initially and have been tested periodically to determine if they continue to meet the leak-tightness criterion defined in ANSI standard N14.5-97.
 Due to material substitution, a smaller test matrix with fourteen additional tests was initiated in 2008 with GLT-S O-rings heated to temperatures ranging from 200 to 400 °F.

 Leak test failures have been experienced in all of the GLT O-ring fixtures aging at 350 °F and higher temperatures, and in 8 fixtures aging at 300 °F. The 300 °F GLT O-ring fixtures failed after 2.8 to 5.7 years at temperature.
 The remaining GLT O-ring fixtures aging at 300 °F were retired from testing following more than 5 years at temperature without failure.
-No failures have yet been observed in GLT O-ring fixtures aging at 200 °F for 9 to 10.5 years, or in GLT O-ring fixtures aging at 270 °F for 5.7 years.
+No failures have yet been observed in GLT O-ring fixtures aging at 200 °F for 10 to 11.6 years, or in GLT O-ring fixtures aging at 270 °F for 6.5 to 6.7 years.
 These aging temperatures bound O-ring temperatures anticipated during normal storage in K-Area Complex (KAC).

 Leak test failures have been experienced in all of the GLT-S O-ring fixtures aging at 300 °F and above.
-No failures have yet been observed in GLT-S O-ring fixtures aging at 200 and 250 °F for 6.9 to 7.5 years.
+No failures have yet been observed in GLT-S O-ring fixtures aging at 200 and 250 °F for 8 to 8.5 years.

 Data from the O-ring fixtures are generally consistent with results from compression stress relaxation testing, and provide confidence in the predictive models based on those results.
-However, uncertainty still exists in extrapolating these elevated temperature results to the lower temperatures of interest for normal storage in KAC.
+However, uncertainty exists in extrapolating these elevated temperature results to the lower temperatures of interest for normal storage in KAC.
+Oxygen consumption testing, which includes results from temperatures near KAC normal storage temperatures, is ongoing to provide further confidence and corroborate these extrapolations.
+The collective data from these test efforts suggest the minimum O-ring service life at KAC normal storage conditions should be at least 34 years for GLT O-rings and 77 years for GLT-S O-rings.

 Measurement of compression set in O-rings removed from failed fixtures, compared to that from KAC surveillance O-rings, indicates margin remains for O-rings still in service.
 Aging and periodic leak testing will continue for the remaining PCV fixtures.